 - Availability preference: weekend hours

-The directory algorithm can then prioritize listings that match these conceptual requirements, even if they don’t contain the exact words used in the query.
+The directory algorithm can then favor listings that match those concepts, even when the listing doesn’t use the exact words from the query.

 Modern directory search algorithms automatically expand and refine queries to improve results: